andjelx/bridgectl/README.md

 # Tableau BridgeCTL
-BridgeCTL is a utility for Tableau Bridge.
-It is able to run, monitor, troubleshoot, and upgrade bridge agents.
+BridgeCTL is a Tableau Bridge utility to run, monitor, and troubleshoot bridge agents.

 Bridgectl is designed to run on Linux, Windows and Mac.